Rainbow Six Siege Nomad: what she can do and how to use her

 Nomad’s Skill

-Nomad’s got a grenade/mine launcher, but it’s one that does no damage.
+Nomad’s got the AirJab launcher – a proximity mine launcher that does no damage.
 Instead it knocks over any unfortunate foe that got too close to its proximity range.
 You can either use it to set up traps or flush out those that are hunkering down.
+It can also be used to make enemies fly through walls, Castle’s barricades, or even fly off the edge of a stairwell or roof (this will deal damage from the fall).
 With three rounds, there’s plenty for you to assist your team.
+The only exceptions are that it won’t send you flying out of a window or fall through a trap door.

+While only enemies can trigger the proximity mines, anyone within the range of the detonation will be thrown back.
+This includes Nomad, so make sure you’re not deploying them where they’re going to inconvenience teammates.
+They can also be concealed effectively in floorboards, making defender’s jobs much harder, as well as interrupt a defusing attempt in the Bomb game type.

 This allows for some obvious counters to some of the more annoying operatives.
-Mira in particular is no longer safe hunkering down while your team fires overhead, while Clash will also be stunned momentarily, allowing for teammates to shoot her before she gets up.
+Mira in particular is no longer safe hunkering down while your team fires overhead, while Clash will also be stunned momentarily, allowing you or teammates to shoot her before she gets up.
+It can also interrupt a Caveira interrogation, but it does not knock Lord Tachanka off his turret.
+He’s finally got an advantage, but it’s not a particularly useful one.

 There are a couple of counters though.
 Jäger’s ADS can use one of its charges to destroy one charge.
-You can also shoot the mines if you spot its telltale yellow light.
+You can also shoot the mines if you spot its telltale yellow light, and Nomad’s AirJab has a yellow laser pointer that both sides can see.
+Mute’s jammer does not affect the proximity mine.

 Should I pick Nomad?